openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 Submit a File with Your Response
 ***********************************

-If your assignment requires you to submit an image or other type of file to accompany your text response, you see **Browse** and **Upload your file** options below the response field.
+If your assignment requires or allows you to submit images or other types of files, you see two buttons below the response field: **Choose Files** one one side of the page, and **Upload Files** on the other side of the page.

 .. note::

-   * You can upload only one file with your response.

-   * The file that you upload must be smaller than 5 MB in size.
+   * The cumulative size of the files that you upload must be less than 10 MB.

    * Image files can be in .jpg, .gif, or .png format.

-   * A text response is always required in open response assessments, in addition to the file that you upload.
-Include some text in your response that describes file that you uploaded, so that reviewers who cannot access the uploaded file can still understand the text content of your response.

-To upload a file in your response, follow these steps.
+To upload files in your response, follow these steps.

 #.
-Below the response field, select **Browse**.
+Below the response field, select **Choose Files**.

 #.
-Select the file that you want to upload, and then select **Open**.
+In the dialog box that opens, select the file that you want to upload, and

-   The name of the file that you selected for uploading appears next to **Browse**.
+   then select **Open**.

+   A preview image of each file is visible.

 #.
-Select **Upload your file**.

-   Your file is uploaded and a preview image is displayed.
+In the boxes next to each preview image, enter a written description of the
+   image.
+This step is required to help learners who cannot see or access the image understand and evaluate your response.

+#.
+Across from the **Choose Files** button, select **Upload files**.

-You can replace the file that you uploaded with a different one until you submit your response.
-To replace your chosen file, repeat steps 1-3.
+You can replace the files that you uploaded with different files until you submit your response.
+To replace your uploaded files, repeat steps 1-3.

 View Your Submitted Response